 Migration has an important impact on the transmission of disease around the world because migrant species can disperse pathogens and parasites between two or more locations and be exposed to more infectious agents (Bauer and Hoye 2014).
 In this way, migrant species might play an important role on the evolution and distribution of parasites and promote the spread of pathogens to new areas and new hosts species.
 Besides that, human introduced pathogens and host species can decrease the fitness and survival of resident and native species, compromising the population abundance of local species and reducing community richness (Callaway and Ridenour 2004, Prenter et al. 2004).
 Conversely, the spread of pathogens might increase host richness by reducing competition pressures and, therefore, avoiding competitive exclusion.
 Hence, pathogen spread might act as an environmental filter to new species colonization.
 Several studies have documented the influence of migratory birds on the spread of important pathogens with some of these able to infect humans (Alekseev et al. 2001, Morshed et al. 2005, Poupon et al. 2006, Hellgren et al. 2007, Lindeborg et al. 2012, Ricklefs et al. 2017).
 Thus, the migratory behavior of birds may influence directly host local richness and population size.

 Recently, it was suggested that avian malaria parasites and related haemosporidians, could be used as geographical markers for migratory birds (Marzal 2012).
 Previous research has demonstrated differences in the timing of the main occurrence of haemosporidian infection in migrating birds.
 These studies have suggested that differences in haemosporidian lineages could indicate whether birds had become infected in different areas (Marzal 2012).
-Because migratory birds connect distinct geographic regions they might influence local pathogen transmission.
+Because migratory birds connect distinct geographic regions, they might influence local pathogen transmission.
 Since most haemosporidians cause life-long infections, parasites may travel across long distances with their bird host during migration.
 This would therefore allow them to infect new vectors and new avian hosts in novel environments (Fecchio et al. 2020).
 Indeed, migratory species are known for their potential to connect distant habitats and transfer large amounts of biomass and nutrients between ecosystems (Altizer et al. 2011).
 Furthermore, O’Connor et al. 2020 have demonstrated that migratory birds do not possess higher immune gene richness in wetter areas, usually associated with higher risk of certain infections, such as vector borne diseases.
 Thereby, it could make them more susceptible to pathogens in those regions.
 For this reason, it might also be expected that migratory birds harbor a more diverse range of parasites and might be more susceptible to parasite infections.

 South America comprises different types of biomes, such as Amazonia, Brazilian Savanna, Atlantic Rain Forest and Pantanal, which hold a great richness of native resident and migratory bird species.
 Previous research has documented the prevalence of avian malaria in different regions of Brazil, and markedly different prevalence for Plasmodium spp have been reported between these regions (Braga et al. 2011).
 In Brazil, the most prevalent avian haemosporidian parasite genus is Plasmodium (Braga et al. 2011), however, recently research conducted in Northeast Brazil reported higher prevalence of Haemoproteus parasites in this region (unpublished data).
 Plasmodium parasites present higher host-shifting rates than other bird haemosporidian (Hellgren et al. 2007), which could certainly contribute to the dissemination of haemoparasites by migratory birds into new areas.
 Indeed, host-shifting of a Plasmodium species from domestic chicken to wild and native birds has already been reported in Brazil (Ferreira-Junior et al. 2018).